aditya-a24/EH/Cross-site Scripting aka XSS.md

 - Other browser based exploits - There are millions of possibilities with XSS.

 Who knew this was all possible by just visiting a web-page.
 There are measures put in place to prevent this from happening by your browser and anti-virus.

+# Stored XSS

+Stored cross-site scripting is the most dangerous type of XSS.
+This is where a malicious string originates from the websites database.
+This often happens when a website allows user input that is not sanitised (remove the "bad parts" of a users input) when inserted into the database.

+A attacker creates a payload in a field when signing up to a website that is stored in the websites database.
+If the website doesn't properly sanitise that field, when the site displays that field on the page, it will execute the payload to everyone who visits it.

+The payload could be as simple as `html <script>alert(1)</script>`

+However, this payload wont just execute in your browser but any other browsers that display the malicious data inserted into the database.